Pompano Beach, Florida 33069, United States

 40 gallon fresh water tank, and 35 gallon black and gray water tanks have been welded underneath the living space and all the electrical is hidden inside of the closet.
 There's a 6 Gallon hot water heater as well.

-A 3500W generator powers everything inside and can run for about 7 hours straight on a full tank (only 2.5 gallons) with the Dometic 15,000 BTU A/C (with a full year warranty) running on full blast at 65°.
+A 3500W generator powers everything inside and can run for about 7 hours straight on a full tank (only 2.5 gallons) with the Dometic 15,000 BTU A/C running on full blast at 65°.
 You could easily hook up solar panels or even just an electric inverter as well.
-I decided against full solar power as running a 15,000 BTU A/C system draws too much power but you could add if you'd like to run everything else strictly off solar power.

-There is a full, separate bathroom with a soundproof wall unlike almost any other tiny home conversion out there.
+There is a full, separate bathroom with a soundproof wall that is 3.5 feet wide

 There are white LED strip lights that wrap the whole perimeter of the ceiling that accent the colors of the walls beautifully.